Celebrate the Holidays with Your Pets this Year!

 Our pets are a part of the family too!
 With the holidays just around the corner, we want you to keep your pets in mind.
 We have some fun-filled ideas on how to celebrate the holidays with your pets this year!

-- Adopt a new friend. - There’s no better gift than bringing home a newly adopted cat or dog for your kids this Christmas.
+Adopt a new friend. - There’s no better gift than bringing home a newly adopted cat or dog for your kids this Christmas.
 Swing by your local animal shelter or humane society, who knows who you will fall in love with!
 If you can’t decide, read our blog posts on why cats make the perfect companions and reasons why you should adopt.
+Before you adopt, be sure to understand the responsibilities of having a new family at home.
+New pets at home are a lot of work!

 Happy Howl-idays!
 We hope that everyone enjoys their holiday season this year.